Digital waveguide synthesis

 Digital waveguide models therefore comprise digital delay lines to represent the geometry of the waveguide which are closed by recursion, digital filters to represent the frequency-dependent losses and mild dispersion in the medium, and often non-linear elements.
 Losses incurred throughout the medium are generally consolidated so that they can be calculated once at the termination of a delay line, rather than many times throughout.

-Waveguides such as acoustic tubes are three-dimensional, but because their lengths are often much greater than their cross-sectional area, it is reasonable and computationally efficient to model them as one-dimensional waveguides.
+Waveguides such as acoustic tubes are three-dimensional, but because their lengths are often much greater than their diameters, it is reasonable and computationally efficient to model them as one-dimensional waveguides.
 Membranes, as used in drums, may be modeled using two-dimensional waveguide meshes, and reverberation in three-dimensional spaces may be modeled using three-dimensional meshes.
-Vibraphone bars, bells, singing bowls and other sounding solids (also called idiophones) can be modeled by a related method called banded waveguides where multiple band-limited digital waveguide elements are used to model the strongly dispersive behavior of waves in solids.
+Vibraphone bars, bells, singing bowls and other sounding solids (also called idiophones) can be modeled by a related method called banded waveguides, where multiple band-limited digital waveguide elements are used to model the strongly dispersive behavior of waves in solids.

-The term "digital waveguide synthesis" was coined by Julius O. Smith III who helped develop it and eventually filed the patent.
-It represents an extension of the Karplus–Strong algorithm.
-Stanford University owned the patent rights for digital waveguide synthesis and signed an agreement in 1989 to develop the technology with Yamaha, however, many of the early patents have now expired.
+The term "digital waveguide synthesis" was coined by Julius O. Smith III, who helped develop it and eventually filed the patent.
+A digital waveguide model of an ideal vibrating string having a single point of damping implemented as a two-point average and initialized to random initial positions and velocities at every sample can be shown to be equivalent to the Karplus–Strong algorithm which was developed some years earlier.
+Stanford University owned the patent rights for digital waveguide synthesis and signed an agreement in 1989 with Yamaha to develop the technology.
+All early patents have expired and new products based on the technology are appearing frequently.